Sunscreens

 What difference does the SPF make?

 Above SPF 50+ the additional protection is very small.
 In fact, high SPF values are a problem.
-Studies have shown that people use them to stay out longer in the sun, using sunburn as a warning to take cover.
-During this time you can receive large doses of UVA radiation.
+Studies have shown that people use them to stay out longer in the sun, treating sunburn as their warning that it’s time to take cover.
+During this time, you can receive large doses of UVA radiation.

 What do the SPF numbers mean?

 An SPF15 sunscreen that's properly applied is meant to give you 15 times the protection you'd get with unprotected skin.
-So if you were outside in the sort of sun that burns unprotected skin in 10 minutes, then SPF15 would give you 150 minutes of protection.
-For SPF30 sunscreen, that time would extend out to 300 minutes and for SPF50 it would be 500 minutes.
+So, if you were outside in the sort of sun that burns unprotected skin in 10 minutes, then theoretically, SPF15 would give you 150 minutes of protection.
+For SPF30 sunscreen, that time would theoretically extend out to 300 minutes.

-That’s the theory.
-These times will vary from person to person because of skin type, activities (such as heavy exercise or swimming) and how well the sunscreen is applied.
-No matter how high the SPF, any sunscreen should be reapplied regularly – every two hours you’re in the sun.
+Times will vary from person to person because of skin type, activities (such as heavy exercise or swimming) and how well the sunscreen is applied.
+This is why regular application is so important.

 What does broad spectrum mean?

 Broad spectrum sunscreens protect against UVA and UVB radiation.
-Both contribute to premature skin ageing, damage to the immune system and skin cancer.
+Both types of radiation contribute to premature skin ageing, damage to the immune system and skin cancer.

 Will the sunscreen protect me all day?

-No - sunscreen can be sweated, washed or rubbed off, the chemicals may break down over time, and people simply don't apply enough.
-You should reapply sunscreen every 2 hours.
+No. Sunscreen can be sweated, washed or rubbed off.
+The chemicals may break down over time and people simply don't apply enough.
+You should reapply sunscreen at least every 2 hours.

 Does having a tan mean you don't need as much sunscreen?